 A chapter in a collection of responses to Thomas Piketty's Capital from a range of New Zealand economists and commentators.
 It is published by Bridget Williams Books.
-You can find media coverage by idealog, Radio New Zealand, and the New Zealand Herald.
+An extract from the chapter was published in idealog.
+You can find other media coverage at Radio New Zealand and the New Zealand Herald.

 An essay in the Pantograph Punch reviewing Tangata Whenua: An Illustrated History, one of the first comprehensive histories of Māori.
 Tangata Whenua was written by Atholl Anderon, Judith Binney and Aroha Harris, and published by Bridget Williams Books.

 A review for the New Zealand Listener of Who Gets What - and Why, a book on Market Design by Alvin Roth.

 A chapter in a report on unconscious bias and racial achievement gaps in New Zealand.
 My chapter reviews recent economic literature on racial achievement gaps in the United States, and attempts to draw comparisons between African American and Māori educational and economic outcomes.
 You can find media coverage by Maori Television, stuff.co.nz, and Radio New Zealand.